amirrajan/survivingtheappstore/manuscript/developer-logs.md

 cliffnotes for a book).
 A Dark Room will take anywhere from an hour and half to three hours to complete.
 So, take the time and do so :-).

+Guys and gals, as indie game developers, we're in this together.
+We have to support eachother (so thank you for buying this book and my games).
+If you ever have a question, email me at ar@amirrajan.net.

 #Day 1 - Jul 1, 2013: Picking the Development Environment

 Starting off, I knew I didn't want to write an app in Objective C and